Fadi-Ghattas/wp-custom-website-/wp-content/plugins/addthis/readme.txt

  * Updated settings management to use nonces

 == Upgrade Notice ==

+= 5.3.5 =
+Removing data-title and addthis:title attributes from inline tool HTML so that Open Graph tags can be used.
+Replacing some deprecated functions.
+Compatibility improvements for <a href="https://wordpress.org/plugins/addthis-follow/">Follow Buttons by AddThis</a>, <a href="https://wordpress.org/plugins/addthis-related-posts/">Related Posts by AddThis</a>, <a href="https://wordpress.org/plugins/addthis-all/">Website Tools by AddThis</a> & <a href="https://wordpress.org/plugins/addthis-smart-layers/">Smart Layers by AddThis</a>.

+= 5.3.4 =
+Removing reporting of WordPress version for non-admin users.

+= 5.3.3 =
+Fixing PHP Notice: Undefined variable: displaySidebar in AddThisConfigs.php on line 450.
+Replacing a silly use of mysql_real_escape_string in title field value sanitization of widgets with sanitize_text_field, for improved PHP7 support.

+= 5.3.2 =
+Potential Yoast fix. <a href="mailto:help@addthis.com">Please let us know</a> if you still have issues with this plugin and Yoast after upgrading.

 = 5.3.1 =
 Disabling the mobile version of the Sharing Sidebar when the Mobile Sharing Toolbar is enabled